5 Secret Tips: How Budget Conscious Women Over 50 Can Effortlessly Upscale Their Wardrobe

 Our blogger Jodie Filogomo suggests we all need to “train our brains to look at things very differently” such as getting out of the mentality of a piece being just for summer or winter only.
 For example, experimenting with wearing a thinner jacket under or over other jackets can be an excellent way to get more usage out of clothes you already have in your wardrobe.

 Stephen Hadley, founder of Generous Fashions, says that a solid, simple tank top allows you to layer and recreate new ideas.
 Tunic tops can give you limitless possibilities.
 Having an array of classics will allow you to adjust and always have the latest look.

 Either way, this experimentation will likely help you come up with new looks to help you look on the outside as young at heart as you feel on the inside!

-Chop And Change
+Chop and Change

-If you are looking for a more of an extreme change to your wardrobe that is budget-friendly, you might want to go and look for your scissors!
+If you are looking for more of an extreme change to your wardrobe that is budget-friendly, you might want to go and look for your scissors!
 Upcycling – the art of reusing old items to create even better than the original – is one of the hottest trends around.

 When it comes to creating a new wardrobe for an older woman, cutting up and sewing different pieces together to essentially create new pieces might just be the project you’ve been looking for!

 Many women can use the same piece in different ways – it’s just another way of expressing a personal style.
 Finding ways to make an item of clothing work for more than one purpose can be a fun experiment every older woman should try out sometime.